-- When preparing lean meats and poultry, take the skin off and trim any excess fat before cooking.
+- Lean meat and poultry can be prepared for cooking by taking the skin off and trimming excess fat.
 When preparing fish, stick to smaller, non- predatory fish such as pickerel and mackerel.
 Try to eat a variety of different kinds of fish.
 (Make this easy by choosing differently coloured fish).
 Fish can be expensive, but you can save money by buying in bulk and cutting and freezing portions for up to six months.

 *Homemade hummus is preferred when available.
 When buying hummus at the grocery store, look for plain hummus, which will have less salt then flavoured varieties.

 Check out our healthy meal planning toolkit.